 Since 2014 sharia compliant mortgage or home purchase plan providers must offer you advice on the suitability of the product and let you know if a more traditional mortgage will be more financially suitable for you.

-When providing this advice the provider must inform you if:
+When providing advice the provider must inform you if:

 you need to pay for their services and how much you need to pay.